adhearsion/adhearsion-website/docs/source/best-practices/sysadmin.md

 ## Interacting with the Adhearsion Process

 Starting with Adhearsion 2.0, all Adhearsion applications will appear in your process list with the name "ahn" and that name should work with standard tools like ps/pkill/killall.
+In addition, you can configure the name the process uses by setting config.platform.process_name.
+For example, setting this to "myapp" will allow you to send signals to just that application using "killall myapp".

 ## Signals